dataluscorp/browser/docs/setup/macos_build.rst

 say hello in the `Introduction channel
 <https://chat.mozilla.org/#/room/#introduction:mozilla.org>`_, and `find a bug to
 start working on <https://codetribute.mozilla.org/>`_.
-See the :ref:`Firefox Contributors' Quick Reference` to learn how to test your changes, send patches to Mozilla, update your source code locally, and more.
+See the :ref:`Datalus Contributors' Quick Reference` to learn how to test your changes, send patches to Mozilla, update your source code locally, and more.

 Troubleshooting